syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-ASP-NET-MVC.md

 ## Steps to create Word document programmatically:

-1.Create a new ASP.NET MVC application project.
+Step 1.
+Create a new ASP.NET MVC application project.

 ![Create ASP.NET MVC application in Visual Studio](ASP-NET-MVC_images/CreateProject.png)

-2.Install the [Syncfusion.DocIO.AspNet.Mvc5](https://www.nuget.org/packages/Syncfusion.DocIO.AspNet.Mvc5) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).
+Step 2.
+Install the [Syncfusion.DocIO.AspNet.Mvc5](https://www.nuget.org/packages/Syncfusion.DocIO.AspNet.Mvc5) NuGet package as a reference to your project from [NuGet.org](https://www.nuget.org/).

 ![Install DocIO ASP.NET MVC NuGet package](ASP-NET-MVC_images/Install_Nuget.jpg)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

-3. Include the following namespace in that HomeController.cs file.
+Step 3.
+Include the following namespace in that HomeController.cs file.

 {% capture codesnippet1 %}
 {% tabs %}